NeerajTulsani/whiteboard-app/README.md

   PostgreSQL database

 Backend Setup
-  . cd backend
+  1. cd backend
-  . npm install
+  2. npm install

+  3. vim config.js
-  Open config.js and update it with your PostgreSQL database connection details.
+     (update it with your PostgreSQL database connection details)

   Create a user to login into the application:
   Run the following script to add a new user:
-    . node scripts/addUser.js 'username' 'password'
+    4. node scripts/addUser.js 'username' 'password'
       (Replace 'username' and 'password' with your desired credentials.
 These parameters are optional)

-  . node server.js
+  5. node server.js

 Frontend Setup
-  . cd whiteboard-app
+  1. cd whiteboard-app
-  . npm install
+  2. npm install
-  . npm start
+  3. npm start

 Navigate to http://localhost:3000 in your web browser.

 Login to the application:
-  .
-Use the username and password you created earlier to log in.
+  4. Use the username and password you created earlier to log in.